 Luxury Watches as Jewelry: From Timekeeping History to High Horology

-Seems mundane at first glance—a chronometer on your wrist.
+Seems mundane at first glance, a chronometer on your wrist.
 Just a tool for counting minutes.
-Yet paradox: a Patek Philippe Grandmaster Chime sold at Sotheby's for 31 million Swiss francs.
-That's more than an average house in the capital.
+Yet a paradox: a single grand-complication timepiece can change hands at auction for a sum greater than an average house in the capital.
 A watch.
 Time.
-Money—not in the direct sense of price, but in what society pays for the ability to see the current moment adorned in diamonds and platinum.
+Money, not in the direct sense of price, but in what society pays for the ability to see the current moment adorned in diamonds and platinum.

 The History of Watches in Jewelry